-English National Opera’s 2016/17 season closes with a welcome revival of Christopher Arden’s Olivier Award-winning 2008 production of George Frederick Handel’s Partenope, first staged in 1730.
+English National Opera’s 2016/17 season closes with a welcome revival of Christopher Alden’s Olivier Award-winning 2008 production of G. F. Handel’s Partenope, first staged in 1730.

 The plot, daft even by Baroque comic opera standards, revolves around the mythical Partelope, Queen of Naples, and her multiple suitors.
-Silvio Stampiglia’s libretto, awash with sexual intrigue, cross-dressing, braggadocio and pathos, is agreeably frivolous fare.
+Awash with braggadocio, cross-dressing and sexual intrigue, Silvio Stampiglia’s agreeably frivolous fare.

-Arden has recast Partenope as a Nancy Cunard-style hostess and transferred the setting to a 1920s weekend house party, where the greatest risk to the assembled Bohemians is getting stuck in the downstairs lavatory.
-The decision to model one of the suitors, Emilio, on photographer Man Ray adds a Surrealist touch.
-Andrew Lieberman’s Art Deco sets and Jon Morrell’s costumes are evocative, and Amanda Holden’s peppy translation suits the louche atmosphere well.
+Alden has transferred the setting to a 1920s weekend house party where Partenope is the Nancy Cunard-style hostess, and where the worst peril facing the assembled Bohemians is getting stuck in the downstairs lavatory.
+A Surrealist touch is added by modelling one of the suitors, Emilio, on photographer Man Ray.
+Jon Morrell’s costumes and Andrew Lieberman’s Art Deco sets are evocative, and Amanda Holden’s peppy translation suits the louche atmosphere well.

-It’s been bruited in some quarters that Partenope is subpar Handel, deserving to be pushed to the back of the repertoire.
-That’s nonsense: it fairly bursts at the seams with unalloyed da capo bliss.
-(If you doubt me, sample Riccardo Minasi’s excellent 2015 recording, which at the time of writing was available here).
+It’s been bruited in some quarters that Partenope is subpar Handel, and belongs at the back of the repertoire.
+That’s nonsense: it fairly bursts at the seams with unalloyed delight.
+(If you doubt me, sample Riccardo Minasi’s excellent 2015 recording, which at the time of writing can be enjoyed here).

-Partenope continues the glorious series of Handel revivals at the Coliseum that began with Nicholas Hynter’s near-legendary Xerxes, now over 30 years old.
-ENO should follow it up by dusting off Agrippina, Rodelinda, Ariodante, Alicina and Semele – the lot.
-And if the payoff is a run of semi-staged adaptations of ‘Carousel’ with Katherine Jenkins and Alfie Boe, then I, for one, say: Bring it on!
+Partenope continues the glorious series of Handel revivals at the Coliseum launched almost 30 years ago by Nicholas Hynter’s near-legendary production of Xerxes.
+ENO should now dust off Agrippina, Rodelinda, Ariodante, Alicina and Semele – the lot.
+If the payoff is a run of semi-staged adaptations of ‘Carousel’ with Katherine Jenkins and Alfie Boe, then I, for one, say: bring it on!

 All photographs: Donald Cooper